-However, this also means that its detection windows are of prime importance to those concerned that it is in their system since different tests may be able to pick up traces of ketamine hours, days, or even months after use.
+However, this also means that its detection windows are of prime importance to those concerned that it is in their system, since different tests may be able to pick up traces of ketamine hours, days, or even months after use.

 Whereas ketamine has a half-life of about 2.5 to 3 hours, it takes this length of time for the concentration of ketamine in the body to reduce by half.
 Indeed, such a short half-life does not mean that it will be undetectable more quickly because several factors influence how long ketamine can be detected in the body.